 This short cycling break takes you into the magnificent scenery of Magoebaskloof in beautiful SOuth Africa.

-"The Rainbow nation is one of the great travel destinations in the world.
+PureTravel Says: "South Africa, aka the Rainbow nation is one of the great travel destinations in the world.
 Superb game-viewing, excellent facilities and beautiful scenery are all part of the attraction.
 As are the food, wine and value for money.
 Many areas are malaria-free, making it a good destination for families with young children.
 There are great golf-courses, riding, safari and the chance to see whales, sharks, dolphins and penguins."

-South Africa Safari Holidays - The Kruger National Park is one of the most famous safari destinations in the world.
+Safari Holidays - The Kruger National Park is one of the most famous safari destinations in the world.
 With its network of National Park run guest houses and rest camps, it allows the visitor to self-drive around much of the park in their own cars on an excellent network of tarmac roads.
-Around the park in private comcessions such as Sabi Sands, are many exclusive (and some very expensive) private lodges, that offer an unforgettable safari experience.
+Around the park in private concessions such as Sabi Sands, are many exclusive (and some very expensive) private lodges, that offer an unforgettable safari experience.

 Another popular option is to stay at one of the Game Reserves located in the Cape Provinces, allowing them to be combined easily with Cape Town.
 These private reserves are fenced and cover many thousands of hectares, giving a true safari experience and with a high chance of good game-viewing.
 The Addo National Park in the Cape actually claims to offer the Big 7! – The usual 5 + whales and sharks.